-In addition these houses are sold “voetstoets” (as is), so the organisation taking care of selling the foreclosed home will not have made any repairs or renovations before selling the property.
+In addition these houses are sold “voetstoets” (as is).
+So the bank taking care of selling the foreclosed home will not have made any repairs or renovations before selling the property.

 First assess the work that needs to be done and decide how confident you are to do it yourself.
-If you are unsure about any of the work it is best to hire a professional to avoid incurring additional repair costs at a later stage for work that you were not able to do well.
+If you are unsure about any of the work it is best to hire a professional.
+So you can avoid incurring additional repair costs at a later stage for work that you were not able to do well.

 Know your own limitations and avoid projects for which you have no knowledge or experience.

-Be sure to do your research to find an experienced contractor who has had experience with foreclosed homes.
+Be sure to do your research to find an experienced contractor who has had experience with house repossession.
 Shop around for quotes so that you can ensure you are getting a good deal.

 The Internet is also a good resource for finding supplies and materials.
 Rather than trekking to the hardware shop and loading heavy materials yourself, many online vendors offer delivery options.

-Tip#4: Set a timeline
+Set a Timeline

 As with anything, time is money!

-Without timing goals, the renovation could take a lot longer and actually cost you more money than if it was completed quickly and efficiently.
+Without timing goals the renovation could take a lot longer and actually cost you more money than if it was completed quickly and efficiently.

 Work out what tasks need to be done, in what order they should be done, and how long each will take.
-Map these tasks out with deadlines for each, sticking to these deadlines as closely as possible.
+Map these tasks out with deadlines for each.
+Sticking to these deadlines as closely as possible.

 One of the most cost-effective ways of revitalizing your repossessed home is with a fresh lick of paint.
-Painting can also be done relatively easily as a D.I.Y project for an inexpensive and almost instant home makeover.
+Painting can also be done relatively easily as a DIY project for an inexpensive and almost instant home makeover.

-If you are painting the property yourself, it is recommended that you choose neutral colours.
+If you are painting the property yourself it is recommended that you choose neutral colours.

-Some of the ways of doing this include using venetian blinds instead of curtains, and ridding the home of any unnecessary embellishments or clutter.
+Some of the ways of doing this include using venetian blinds instead of curtains.
+And ridding the home of any unnecessary embellishments or clutter.